-Double door containers are standard intermodal containers.
+Double door containers are standard intermodal cargo containers.
 However, they have double doors on both ends.
 These containers are very durable and are helpful for quickly loading and unloading construction material such as steel and iron.
 Both sets of doors have the same locking assembling and weather-tight seals to protect cargo.

 Double door containers are available in 20ft and 40ft.
-And, they are also available in High Cube ( Approx. 1 ft extra height compared to basic models).
+And, they are also available in High Cube (approx. 1 ft extra height compared to basic models).

 Insulated containers are built for all year round use.
 They provide warm and dry storage space and basic models include pair doors and ventilation.

 Insulated containers are available in 20ft and 40ft.